The Truth About Orgasms

 Most researchers agree that there is no one right pattern of sexual response.
 Whatever works, feels good, or connects partners to each other in mutual trust and love is what is right.

-- False.
+False.
 Vaginal stimulation is generally the least effective way to arouse a woman.
 Most women are far more sensitive to clitoral stimulation.
-Ultimately, says Lonnie Barbach, PhD, author of For Each Other: Sharing Sexual Intimacy, orgasm is a full body response.
-Some people become orgasmic just through nipple stimulation, massages, or even their fantasies.
-"Site doesn't determine orgasm," says Barbach.
+Ultimately, orgasm is a full body response.
+Some people even become orgasmic just through nipple stimulation, massages, or their fantasies.

 The American College of Obstetrics and Gynecology

 Learning more.
 Society for Human Sexuality website.
 Available at: http://www.sexuality.org.
 Accessed February 1, 2017.

 Male sexual response.
 Sexuality Education Resource Centre MB website.
 Available at: http://www.serc.mb.ca/sexuality-relationships/male-sexuality/male-sexual-response.
 Accessed February 1, 2017.